edudobay/laika/README.md

 ### Purging old deployments

-You can purge old deployments with `simple-git-deploy purge`.
+You can purge old deployments with `laika purge`.
 There are two ways to specify what exactly is to be removed:

 * `--keep-latest N`: keep only the latest _N_ deployments (other than the current one).
 With _N=0_, only the current deployment is kept, and with _N=1_ only one deployment other than the current is kept.
 * `--older-than DATETIME`: discard deployments with a timestamp strictly older than the given date/time.
 A wide range of both absolute and relative formats is accepted; see the [dateparser documentation](https://dateparser.readthedocs.io/en/latest/) for full information.
 Common cases may be written as `10d`, `1w` (10 days and 1 week, respectively).